online-ml/river/docs/releases/unreleased.md

 ## bandit

-- Bandit policy now return a single arm, instead of yielding or one more arms at a time.
+- Bandit policies now return a single arm when the `pull` method is called, instead of yielding or one more arms at a time.
 This is simpler to understand.
 We will move back to multi-armed pulls in the future.
 - Added `bandit.Exp3`.
 - `bandit.UCB` and `bandit.Exp3` have an extra `reward_scaler` parameter, which can be any object that inherits from `compose.TargetTransformRegressor`.
 This allows scaling rewards before updating arms.